ware bottom church banner

 May 20, 1864

-After severe fighting at Proctor's Creek blunted the Union offensive against Richmond, Maj.
-Gen. Benjamin Butler's Army of the James withdrew to the Bermuda Hundred peninsula.
+Following the Union defeat at Proctor's Creek, Maj.
+Gen. Benjamin Butler withdrew the Army of the James to the Bermuda Hundred peninsula.
 Within days, Gen. P.G.T.
-Beauregard sent 8 Confederate brigades to drive in Butler's advance picket lines.
-Nearly 10,000 soldiers clashed in the vicinity of Ware Bottom Church.
-Confederate gains resulted in a shorter defensive line, allowing Beauregard to send Robert Hoke's entire division to reinforce Lee's army at Cold Harbor.
-At day's end the severe fightling left over 1,400 men either dead or wounded.
+Beauregard launched eight Confederate brigades to crush Butler's advance picket lines.
+In the fierce clash that followed, nearly 10,000 soldiers fought in the vicinity of Ware Bottom Church.
+The Confederate victory shortened their defensive front, allowing Beauregard to send Robert Hoke's entire division to reinforce Lee at Cold Harbor.
+By nightfall, the engagement left over 1,400 men dead or wounded.

 The Howlett Line

-The Confederates constructed strong defensive works between the James and Appomatox rivers, effectively pinning the Federals in the Bermuda Hundred peninsula.
-"As in a bottle strongly corked" noted President Lincoln.
-In June, Grant's movement against Petersburg caused Beauregard to abandon the Bermuda Hundred line in order to meet the crisis there.
-For a short while, the Ware Bottom Church area once again lay behind Union lines.
+The Confederates soon constructed formidable works between the James and Appomatox rivers, effectively trapping the Federals on the peninsula - "as in a bottle strongly corked", as President Lincoln famously observed.
+In June, as Grant moved against Petersburg, Beauregard was forced to abandon the line to meet the crisis there, briefly returning the Ware Bottom Church area to Union control.

 June 16, 1864

 The historic church stood until June 18, 1864, when it became an unbearable source of annoyance for the artillerists of Parker's Virginia Battery (a NPS site), only a few hundred yards west of the church.
 Federal sharpshooters had been using the church to harass the gunners.
-Three volunteers from the battery crawled out through their own picket lines and daringly ignited a fire inside the church.
-The flames blossomed and the frame structure burned to the ground.
-For the next ten months the site stood between the lines, part of the extensive "no man's land" that divided the contending forces.
+In response, three volunteers from the battery crawled out through their own picket lines to set the structure ablaze.
+The church burned to the ground, and for the next ten months the site reamined a desolate part of "no man's land" between the warring armies.